By David Toke

 The UK Government could be poised to scrap commitments for a programme of energy efficiency and, alongside this, postpone programmes being proposed to boost energy efficiency of buildings.
 Instead the gas lobby will be given full rein.
 A range of Government departments and agencies trying to implement democratic comitments are being eclipsed in influence by a sinister ‘deep state’ that claims to really know popular will.

 In the process vital measures to achieving the UK’s net zero target are being thwarted.
 For example, a new report urges ‘minimum energy performance standards’ to be set for existing buildings.
-The Welsh Government has given the green light for a £1.3 billion scheme to install insulation, heat pumps, batteries and solar panels in new and old buildings.
+The Welsh Government has given the green light for a projected funded out of a wider £1.3 billion scheme to install insulation, heat pumps, batteries and solar panels in new and old buildings.
 Why cannot these things be done together?
 The measures can be targeted for the poorest areas and jobs boosted in the process.
 Energy bills for the poorest communities can be slashed.

 The Committee on Climate Change is rightfully kicking up a fuss about the abandonment of the Conservative Party’s commitments.
 Buildings take up over a third of carbon emissions and a failure to tackle buildings efficiency strikes at the heart of Government commitments to tackle decarbonisation.